DevExpress/testcafe/CONTRIBUTING.md

     gulp test-client-local
     ```

-10. Push changes to your fork.
+12. Push changes to your fork.

-11. Submit a pull request.
-If you are also updating the documentation, submit a separate pull request as described in [Contribute to Documentation](#contribute-to-documentation).
+13. Submit a pull request.
+To make changes to the documentation, submit a separate pull request as described in [Contribute to Documentation](#contribute-to-documentation).

     The pull request name should describe what has been done and contain
     the [closes](https://github.com/blog/1506-closing-issues-via-pull-requests) directive